For many families, breaking tradition during the holiday season is inevitable – and a matter of necessity over time.

 “We told my parents and my mother-in-law that they were welcome to come to us to celebrate the holiday,” she says.
 “To our surprise, my mom and step dad took us up on that.
 They were surprisingly flexible.”

 Kendrick has some recommendations of his own for families looking to communicate a tradition change.
-Among them is beginning the conversation with what will remain the same.
+Among them is beginning the conversation with what will stay the same.

 “Make the family secure – so lead with what will not change,” he advises.
 “Then, almost as an afterthought, mention the change.
 Don’t lead with fear or an apprehensive tone.”

-Kendrick also strongly encourages his patients to rehearse their reasons for the change and to present them in a manner that they think the family members who are likely to be most dismayed might understand.
+Kendrick also strongly encourages his patients to rehearse their reasons for the change.
+Present them in a manner that you think the family members who are likely to be most dismayed might understand.

 Perhaps one exception is when traditions change as a result of a death in the family.
 Those most impacted may find it too painful to carry on a particular holiday tradition.